 Oxbridge Academic Programs welcomes intellectually adventurous 7th -12th grade students to residential spring and summer study programs in the great towns and universities of the world.
 Guided by professors, researchers, and creative professionals, students immerse themselves in any of over 200 disciplines.

 Students ages 11 to 18 benefit from the well-structured academic travel programs offered by Oxbridge Academic Programs in cities around the world.
 Educational trips of lengths ranging from one to four weeks land students from grades 7 to 12 in Oxford, Cambridge, Barcelona, Boston, Los Angeles, Salamanca, Paris or Montpellier.
-Guided by professors, researchers, and creative professionals, students from more than 80 countries immerse themselves in any of more than 200 fascinating disciplines and creative pursuits.
+Guided by professors, researchers, and creative professionals, students from more than 80 countries immerse themselves in fascinating disciplines and creative pursuits.

 Depending on the location, students live in undergraduate university housing or in boarding schools.
 Residences are separated by gender.
 Some faculty and staff also stay in the housing, providing around-the-clock monitoring and guidance.
 All students must check in with deans each night and then remain in their rooms.